 Skin lesions are the commonest symptom of Sweet’s syndrome, and there are different lesion types.
-In Sept/Oct 2016, the first case of histiocytoid Sweet’s syndrome with annular (ring-shaped) lesions was reported in medical literature, this particular lesion type, at first, suggesting another condition such as erythema multiforme, sarcoidosis, or granuloma annulare (Macarini et al, 2016).
+In Sept/Oct 2016, the first case of histiocytoid Sweet’s syndrome with annular or ring-shaped lesions was reported in medical literature (Macarini et al, 2016).
+Initially, it was thought that this particular lesion type might be a symptom of another condition such as erythema multiforme, sarcoidosis, or granuloma annulare.

 How is it treated?